 [Track Your Package Button]

-Why they matter: Order confirmation emails have the highest open rates (70-90%) because customers actively look for them immediately after purchase.
-They reduce customer anxiety and support inquiries.
+Why they matter: These emails get the highest open rates (70-90%).
+Buyers look for them right away.
+They ease worry and cut support requests.

 2. Shipping Confirmation Emails

-Purpose: Notify customers when their order has shipped
+Purpose: Let customers know their order has shipped.

 Key elements: